Stoughton, Massachusetts: Arts and culture

 An annual 4th of July fireworks display takes place at the high school.
 Other Stoughton attractions include local drama groups, summer-time outdoor concerts, and annual parades to honor veterans.
 Every year on the 4th of July, Stoughton has a parade.
 Stoughton also has an annual parade on Veterans Day.
-Stoughton has held a Christmas parade on December 18, which started in 1986.
-The town of Stoughton organizes swimming programs at the Ames Long Pond and provides basketball courts and horseshoe pits at the local parks.
-The town of Stoughton also offers barbecue spots and picnic areas.
+Stoughton also holds a Holiday Parade of Lights in December.
+The town of Stoughton organizes swimming programs at the Ames Long Pond and provides a public basketball court, barbecue spots and picnic areas at Halloran Park.

 Parks and recreation

 Several organizations exist in the town for recreation and sports.

 The Recreation Department offers a variety of activities throughout the year for both children and adults.
-The director is John Denison.

 The Stoughton Youth Athletic Club (STOYAC) offers girls softball, boys and girls basketball, football and cheering.

 Stoughton Youth Soccer League (SYSL) offers both in-town and travel soccer programs for spring and fall season in divisions ranging from u5 and u6 (co-ed) to u16 and even u18, when there is sufficient participation.
 The league is based at the Kolz Soccer Complex on West Street, where the league maintains three fields, a concession stand and bathroom facilities.
 All in-town and home travel games are played at the Kolz Complex.
 Practices are held there and at other locations around town.
 SYSL participates in the South Shore Soccer League for travel soccer programs.

 Stoughton Youth Baseball is affiliated with Cal Ripken Baseball and Babe Ruth Baseball.
 It offers skills programs for 5-year-old children; t-ball and instructional leagues for ages 6 and 7; and divisions for 8- and 9-year-olds, and 10-, 11- and 12-year-olds.

 Stoughton Lacrosse offers programs and leagues for both boys and girls in four divisions, u9, u11, u13 and u15.

 Government

 The Town is governed by a selectmen-manager plan with a representative town meeting.
 Stoughton's Annual Town Meeting convenes in May, and is chaired by the Town Moderator.
-The current Town Moderator is Adam Dawkins.
 The Board of Selectmen of the town consists of five members, all of whom are elected at large for a term of three years.
 The selectmen appoint a town manager, who is the chief administrative officer in the executive branch of government.
 The town manager carries out the policies and plans set forth by the selectmen.
-Robert O'Regan is the current chairman of the board of selectmen.
-The other Selectmen are Michael T. Sullivan, Christine Howe, Richard Hill, and Stephen Cavey.
-The Town Manager is Michael Hartman.
-The Stoughton Fire Department provides fire suppression, rescue and EMS services to Stoughton.
-The Stoughton Fire Department operates out of two stations: Station #1 is located at 30 Freeman Street, and Station #2 is located at 1550 Central Street.
-The Freeman Street Fire Station was opened on June 13, 1927, and has received updates throughout the years and is still open today.